 Those weird-looking, distorted, almost impossible-to-comprehend buildings that make you wonder how anyone could design, let alone build such a construct, are actually part of a very specific, non-rectilinear approach to design, called – Deconstructivism.
 Often described as one of the most visually striking and perplexing types of art ever developed, Deconstructivism is characterized by the use of fragmentation, manipulation of ideas of a structure’s surface or skin, redefinition of shapes and forms, and radical manifestation of complexity in a building.
 Focusing more on the freedom of form, rather than functional concerns, the Deconstructivists aim to perplex the visitor, making the stay in their space an experience worth remembering, and the interior is as much as mesmerizing as the exterior in most cases, even more wondrous in some.
 Take a look at our top ten list of extraordinary museum constructions.
-At first glance, the primary visual effect of this architectural style displays a chaotic, unorthodox, mind-bending and almost impossible shape of a edifice, but these unusual projects are actually planned out and executed with utter precision and calculation.
+At first glance, the primary visual effect of this architectural style displays a chaotic, unorthodox, mind-bending and almost impossible shape of an edifice, but these unusual projects are actually planned out and executed with utter precision and calculation.
 The fragmented parts of objects, distorted walls, bending roofs, swirling passages and oddly shaped interior are even meant to create a feeling of discomfort or confusion.
-The concept of controlled chaos is not something people are usually used to seeing in architecture.
+The concept of controlled chaos is not something people are usually used to seeing in the history of architecture.

 The Deconstructivist Postmodernism

 This fragmented style is believed to have developed from Post Modernism, which began in the late 1980s.
 However, it actually came to public attention with the 1982 Parc de la Villette architectural competition, where Bernard Tschumi, one of the leading names of Deconstructivism, won with his innovative entry.
 In 1988, a show entitled Deconstructivist Architecture was held in Museum of Modern Art, New York, where some of the most prominent names of the style were featured.
 Frank Gehry, Daniel Libeskind, Zaha Hadid, Bernard Tschumi, Peter Eisenman, and others were the pioneering figures of this ground-breaking movement.
 “Removing the essence of architecture” was the summarized goal of Deconstructivism according to some critics.
 It was, indeed, a huge step-away from the basic elements of architecture and an utterly audacious move towards the extraordinary and innovative.
 While some of the projects don’t seem to have any visual logic or coherence, other examples exude harmony and a natural flow.
-Deconstructivism ideas were borrowed from the French philosopher Jacques Derrida, who stated that the term itself is closer to the meaning of analysis, rather than destruction.
+Deconstructivist ideas were borrowed from the French philosopher Jacques Derrida, who stated that the term itself is closer to the meaning of analysis, rather than destruction.
 Based on this, the practitioners attempted to view the architecture in bits and pieces, dismantling it into the most basic elements, and rearranging them in a completely unprecedented way.
-Dominance of the right angle and the cube were destroyed, replaced with the use of diagonal line, traditional framework was disregarded as bold new features were taken on.
-Often border-lining with the minimalism notions of conceptualism, Deconstructivism pursued the idea of living structures, bringing huge constructs to life with irrational, unpredictable shapes and designs.
+The dominance of the right angle and the cube were destroyed, replaced with the use of diagonal line, the traditional framework was disregarded as bold new features were taken on.
+Often border-lining with the minimalist notions of conceptual art, Deconstructivism pursued the idea of living structures, bringing huge constructs to life with irrational, unpredictable shapes and designs.

 Here, we present 10 examples of some of the most astonishing deconstructivism architecture in history, displaying the unique blend of arts and design.